mauroxavierneto/mstudio_cmm/README.md

 * You can connect the three chips together without any problems (ex: D0-D8)

-GENERAL PINOUTS TO MAKE YOUR SOUND BOARDS ON ARDUINO CONNECTOR AND SOUND OUT IN YOUR COLOUR MAXIMITE
+GENERAL PINOUTS TO MAKE YOUR SOUND BOARDS ON ARDUINO CONNECTOR AND SOUND OUT IN YOUR COLOUR MAXIMITE 1 (open it in a notepad)

 CMM     SN76489    PIN       AY-3-8910   PIN
                              (Or YM2149)